Treatment And Diagnosis Of Upper Back Kyphosis

 Diagnosis Of Upper Back Kyphosis

-If an upper back kyphosis is suspected, then patients should consult their primary care practitioner such as their GP, physiotherapist, chiropractor or other spine specialist to help obtain accurate diagnosis.
-Diagnosis of thoracic kyphosis is gained through the gathering of information via taking a patient history as well as a physical examination of the area and any associated areas.
-Coupling this with appropriate, diagnostic imaging such as postural X-rays can be very useful for viewing the severity of upper back kyphosis.
-Taking a medical history will help detect or rule out any potential causes of thoracic kyphosis such as osteoporosis or trauma.
-The use of X-rays and any other investigations are helpful to measure the curvature of the spine and detect any abnormalities such as fractures or other disease processes and monitor progression of the curve over time.
+Diagnosis of a relevant, increased thoracic kyphosis in regard to someone’s symptoms is gained through gathering some key information.
+Information gained from patient history, as well as physical examination of the thoracic spine and associated areas.
+Coupling this information with appropriate, diagnostic imaging such as postural X-rays, or EOS scanning can be beneficial in assessing the significance of any upper back kyphosis.
+Taking a medical history will assess potential causes of thoracic kyphosis.
+Such as osteoporosis, or trauma.
+The use of X-rays or EOS scanning are helpful in measuring curvature of the spine.
+And in detecting abnormalities such as fractures, or other disease processes.
+Imaging can also be utilized to monitor progression of spinal curves over time if indicated.

 Treatment Of Upper Back Kyphosis

-Treatment can depend on a number of factors such as:
+Treatment can depend on several factors such as:

 • Symptoms experienced.

-• Underlying cause of the upper back kyphosis.
+• The underlying cause of the upper back kyphosis.